TanguyAndreani/dragonruby-install/README.md

 Remember that you can download the engine for free under certain conditions which you probably match if you happen to be a student.

+## Who is this tutorial for?

+For now it's for me, for you when it's readable.
+I don't know how to use DragonRuby outside of Linux, but I know that you can easily build for other platforms from Linux.
+(The command `dragonruby-publish` does that by default.)
+It produces binaries for Linux, Windows, Mac, and even for web browsers and the Pi.

 ## How to run games from sources?

 First you have to download DragonRuby.
 Then you should have access to an archive named